Kurt Johnson

 Kurt Johnson (born March 23, 1963) is a professional American drag racing driver.
 He was born in Virginia, Minnesota, and currently resides in Buford, Georgia.
 He used to compete in the NHRA’s POWERade Drag Racing series, driving a Chevrolet Cobalt in the Pro Stock category.
 His primary sponsor was ACDelco, whom he drove for since 1996.

 Early career

-Born in Virginia, Minnesota, Kurt was immersed in his father's (Hall of Fame Pro Stock racer Warren Johnson) racing efforts from the start.
+Born in Virginia, Minnesota, Johnson was immersed in his father's (Hall of Fame Pro Stock racer Warren Johnson) racing efforts from the start.
 He traveled with his family to races around the country, and started by odd jobs with the three-person crew (including his father and mother Arlene), beginning with sweeping floors at the shop.
-It was through these jobs that Kurt learned the business.
-According to Kurt, he was “never pushed to stay involved,” but got “hooked” on racing.
-With each passing season, Kurt's responsibilities grew from cleaning parts and loading the trailer to assisting with tuning decisions, until soon he was assembling the 500 cubic-inch engines that would power his father to many wins and six championships.
-Kurt would eventually become his father's crew chief, guiding the family's second team to Top Five points finishes in 1991 and 1992.
+It was through these jobs that Johnson learned the business.
+According to Johnson, he was “never pushed to stay involved,” but got “hooked” on racing.
+With each passing season, Johnson's responsibilities grew from cleaning parts and loading the trailer to assisting with tuning decisions, until soon he was assembling the 500 cubic-inch engines that would power his father to many wins and six championships.
+Johnson would eventually become his father's crew chief, guiding the family's second team to top-five points finishes in 1991 and 1992.